 Do you know the signs of a healthy relationship?
-How do you know you have a healthy relationship?
+How do you know you have a healthy relationship with your partner?

-Many couples assume their relationship is healthy because they love each other but what does a healthy relationship look like?
+Many couples assume their relationship is healthy because they love each other, but there are other key ingredients needed to sustain a loving relationship.

 10 SURE SIGNS YOU’RE IN A HEALTHY RELATIONSHIP